xpack/xpack-build-box/README.md

 ## Distro versions

-To better decide whch versions to support, below is a list of exisitng versions.
+To better decide whch versions to support, below is a list of existing versions.

 The names are in fact docker image names, and can be used directly to query the `ldd --version`: